cekit/cekit/docs/test.rst

 **Test options**

-* ``--test-wip`` -- run only tests tagged with ``@wip`` tag.
+* ``--test-wip`` -- only run tests tagged with the ``@wip`` tag.
 * ``--test-steps-url`` -- a git repository url containing `steps <https://pythonhosted.org/behave/tutorial.html#python-step-implementations>`_ for tests.
-* ``--tag`` -- an image tag used to determine image which will be tests.
-It can be specified multiple times but only the first occurence is honored.
+* ``--tag`` --  only run tests tagged with the supplied tag.
+Only the first occurence of this argument is honoured.

 About Tests
 -----------

-Behave tests are separate to two parts steps and features.
-You can place tests in ``tests`` directory next to the image descriptor, module descriptor or in a root of a git repository which contains the modules.
+Behave tests are defined in two separate parts: steps and features.

+You can place the files defining tests in a ``tests`` directory next to the image descriptor, module descriptor or in a root of a git repository which contains the modules.

-The tests directory is structured in following way:
+The tests directory is structured as follows:

 .. code::

           tests/features
-          tests/features/amq.features
+          tests/features/amq.feature
           tests/steps
           tests/steps/custom_steps.py

-The ``tests/features`` directory is the place where you can drop your custom developed `behave features. <https://pythonhosted.org/behave/gherkin.html>`_
+The ``tests/features`` directory is the place where you can drop your `behave features. <https://pythonhosted.org/behave/gherkin.html>`_

 The ``tests/steps`` directory is optional and contains custom `steps <https://pythonhosted.org/behave/tutorial.html#python-step-implementations>`_ for specific image/module.

 We strongly recommend that a test is written for every feature that is added to the image.

-For the list of steps that are available for use in tests, see the `steps repository <https://github.com/jboss-openshift/concreate-test-steps>`_.
+Concreate comes with a list of build-in steps that are available for use in tests.
+See the `steps repository <https://github.com/jboss-openshift/concreate-test-steps>`_.

-Where necessary we encourage people to add or extend the steps.
+Where necessary we encourage people to add or extend these steps.

 **Tags**

-Concreate is selecting which test to run via tags mechanism.
-There are two way the tags are used:
+Concreate selects which tests to run via the *tags* mechanism.
+There are two way that tags are used:

 1. `Product tags`